truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 After completing your initial system configuration and before you begin day-to-day operations, we recommend configuring the system and data storage backup.
 Recommended backup options:

 1. Saving the [system configuration file]({{< relref "SetUpBackupSCALE.md" >}}).
-2. Saving or [creating a new boot environment]({{< relref "ManageBootEnvironSCALE.md" >}}) to use as a restore point if system issues cause you to lose access to the SCALE UI.
+2. Saving or [creating a new boot environment]({{< relref "ManageBootEnvironSCALE.md" >}}) to use as a restore point if system issues cause you to lose access to the TrueNAS UI.
 3. Downloading a system debug to capture system information to use as a comparison against future debug files.
   To download a system debug file, go to **System > Advanced Settings** and click **Save Debug** to begin the download.